Liver Cancer Stage 3

 Following liver cancer treatment, the following actions may lower your chance of liver cancer returning,

-- Follow a balanced diet.
+• Follow a balanced diet.
 Your appetite may be affected by liver cancer and its treatment, especially when your body needs nourishment to stay strong and heal.
 See a nutritionist if you’re having problems eating.
-They will offer suggestions on how to obtain the necessary nutrients.
+They will offer suggestions on how to obtain the necessary nutrients in Turkey.